-This physical picture describes a glass transition, but at the same time describes no less well the key features characterizing dynamics of the living monolayer [18, 43, 52, 53].
-Much as in a glass transition, slower cellular units are now understood to organize into cooperative clusters, the size of which increases with increasing cellular density (Box 2).
-Less intuitive but nonetheless robust physical signatures of proximity to a glass transition occur in the monolayer sheet such as caging, superdiffusion, exponential distributions of stress and motion, diminishing self-diffusivity of short-wavelength motions, and growing peaks in the vibrational density of states [17, 18, 38, 53-55].
-And as in the dynamics of an inert glass, those of a living monolayer depend powerfully upon volume exclusion, adhesive interactions, and deformability of the unitary particle.
-But unlike the unitary particles comprising the inert glass, of course, the unitary particles comprising the monolayer are active and motile.
+in the monolayer sheet such as caging, superdiffusion, exponential distributions of stress and motion, diminishing self-diffusivity of short-wavelength motions, and growing peaks in the vibrational density of states [17,18,38,53-55].
+As in the dynamics of an inert glass, those of a living monolayer depend powerfully upon volume exclusion, adhesive interactions, and deformability of the unitary particle.
+However, unlike the unitary particles comprising the inert glass, of course, the unitary particles comprising the monolayer are active and motile.

-Using monolayers of keratocytes, Szabo et al [56] reported what they called a kinetic phase transition with much the same features of the glass transition.
-Fine-scaled models containing many mechanical features [21], as well as minimal models with simple rules of local interaction [57] have been used in order to predict local cell steering and resulting collective cellular migration.
-Collective migration of epithelial cells show velocity correlations spanning many cells [55] and in a manner that is sensitive to the density of cells [53].
-In trying to understand biological mechanism, it is sobering to recognize that a dispersion of inert rigid spheres, if taken at sufficiently high density, shows experimentally many of these same collective features [58], which may be reflecting generic properties of any soft glassy system.
+Using monolayers of crawling keratocytes, for example, Szabo et al. [56] reported what they called a kinetic phase transition with much the same features of the glass transition.
+Fine-scaled models containing many mechanical features [21], as well as minimal models with simple rules of local interaction [57] have been used to predict local cell steering and resulting collective cellular migration.
+Collective migration of epithelial cells show velocity correlations spanning many cells [55], and in a manner that is sensitive to the density of cells [53].

-Might the unexpected finding that the behavior of the cellular monolayer is similar to that of glass-forming systems shed light onto the unresolved phenomenon of contact inhibition of locomotion, wherein the motile cell protrudes and migrates progressively less as it becomes increasingly surrounded by other cells [59]?
+Remarkably, a dispersion of inert rigid spheres, if taken at sufficiently high density, shows experimentally many of these same collective features [58], which may be reflecting generic properties of any soft glassy system, whether living or inert.
+If so, then understanding of shared behaviors may not require system-specific assumptions and, conversely, system-specific models may fail to capture the shared cause of the behavior.
+For example, might the unexpected finding that the behavior of the cellular monolayer is similar to that of glass-forming systems shed light onto the unresolved phenomenon of contact inhibition of locomotion, wherein the motile cell protrudes and migrates progressively less as it becomes increasingly surrounded by other cells [59]?
 We do not resolve that question here, although we note that each cell within a monolayer tends to become immobilized by adhesion to its basement membrane, adhesion to its neighboring cells, and mutual volume exclusion.
-These factors, taken together, are consistent with cells migrating progressively less as they become increasingly frozen in a glassy phase [18, 53].
+These factors, taken together, are consistent with cells migrating progressively less as they become increasingly frozen in a glassy phase [18,53].